Social Movement

 # Factors of Social Movements

-2. Social injustice:- When a group of people feel that injustice has been done to it they become frustrated and alienated.
-Such feeling of injustice provides fertile soil for social movements.
-The feeling of social injustice is not limited to the miserable poor.
-Any group, at any status level may come to feel itself the victim of social injustice.
+2. Social injustice:- Social injustice refers to the perceived unfairness or unequal distribution of resources, opportunities, or rights within a society.
+When a group of people feels that they have been treated unfairly or denied their rightful privileges, they may experience feelings of frustration, alienation, and resentment.
+This sense of injustice can be a powerful catalyst for social movements, as people seek to address the perceived wrongs and promote change.
 A wealthy class may feel a sense of injustice when faced with Urban Property Ceiling Act or high taxes intended to benefit the poor.
 Social injustice is a subjective value judgment.
 A social system is unjust when it is so perceived by its members.

 Watch video on YouTube